The 3 P’s to a Perfect Pitch: Preparation

 The specifics of a “compass” may be different for individuals even in the same profession.
 The key focus though is to have planned talking points that can keep your conversation moving forward.
 A cabinet maker would likely start by expanding further in conversation about what a client is looking for, discussing previous projects that may be similar and possibly having some images of finished products.

-In this scenario, a cabinet maker has also utilised KD Max to help handle their “swiss army knife” situations.
+In this scenario, a cabinet maker can also utilised KD Max to help handle their “swiss army knife” situations.
 Adapting room designs in front of their prospect based on the evolving conversation.
 The visual in front of a client can also help them more easily express what they want and convey the ideas and requests that the cabinet maker may not have prepared for.

 We all know preparation and planning can seem pretty dull but there’s a reason they have been the focus for the first part of this series.
 Preparation can make or break your pitch.
 Too little and you may not be able to handle certain scenarios or best tailor your pitch to your client.
 Too much preparation and you might get caught off guard like a deer in headlights if something unexpected arises.